 - December 27th, 2012: Datafeed over DNS Available

 For those who want to take advantage of datafeed service, but cannot or do not want to setup their own rbl instance, URIBL now offers Datafeed over DNS.
 If you have been blocked for high query volume, Datafeed over DNS will allow you to resume sending those high volume queries against the public mirrors.
-For those low volume users who currently use public DNS, Datafeed over DNS provides additional zone information not available otherwise.
+For those who currently use public DNS, Datafeed over DNS provides additional zone information not publicly available, a faster refresh rate, and real-time list publication for improved spam accuracy.
 See Requesting the Data Feed Service for more information.

 - January 23rd, 2012: Blocked due to excessive queries?

 If you are receiving a bounce message saying your email was blocked due to excessive queries, you should contact your email provider, as they have not correctly implemented URIBL lookups.
 In the event a high volume nameserver is blocked, a 127.0.0.1 response may be received to indicate the nameserver is sending high volume queries.
 Service providers who have implemented URIBL lookups outside of SpamAssassin should read http://www.uribl.com/about.shtml#implementation and correctly implement URIBL lookups.
 Those effected should also read http://www.uribl.com/about.shtml#abuse for more information.
 The limits in effect are by nameservers, not individual mailservers, as the DNS requests will be coming from your resolvers.

 - December 13th, 2011: Heavy Hitter block response change

 We have changed the blocked response A record from 127.0.0.255 to 127.0.0.1 per the request of SpamAssassin (bug #6724).
 This will allow the engine to identify high volume nameservers that we refuse to answer by firing on a new rule which looks for bit 1 set in the response, and not create false positives.
 Our Abuse page has been updated to reflect this change.